MrCamoga/Langton-s-Ant/README.md

 # Langton's Ant
 Multicolor extension of Langton's Ant cellular automaton that finds highways and their periods

-It supports square and hexagonal grid, the square one supports right and left moves while the hexagonal one supports all six directions.
+It supports square and hexagonal grid and 3D

+Moves supported by each mode:

+- Square: R, L
+- Hexagonal: F, R, r, B, l, L
+- 3D: R, L, U, D

 More information on [Wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant#Extension_to_multiple_colors)